 Centerstone, a multi-state health system providing a wide range of mental health treatments, has been implementing Zero Suicide for almost a decade.
 Now supporting three 988 centers, Centerstone is partnering with Lyssn to integrate the AI training and QI platform as an evaluation tool to assess and improve fidelity to evidence-based practice.

-Join a conversation with Centerstone Senior Vice President of Crisis Services Becky Stoll, Lyssn Co-Founder and Chief Science Officer Zac Imel, and Zero Suicide Institute Director Julie Goldstein Grumet as they discuss how crisis services providers can leverage the use of AI to evaluate quality and mitigate growing challenges related to the steady increase in demand for crisis services, affirming their commitment to patient safety and a just culture of support for care providers.
+Watch Centerstone Senior Vice President of Crisis Services Becky Stoll, Lyssn Co-Founder and Chief Science Officer Zac Imel, and Zero Suicide Institute Director Julie Goldstein Grumet as they discuss how crisis services providers can leverage the use of AI to evaluate quality and mitigate growing challenges related to the steady increase in demand for crisis services, affirming their commitment to patient safety and a just culture of support for care providers.

 Becky Stoll is the Senior Vice President of Crisis Services at Centerstone health system with leadership in the areas of crisis services, disaster mental health, and suicide prevention.